Click the link to go to my interview for MysticMag website, Sept 2022.

 I think you knew I wasn’t well when you were here.
 I was quite sure there was something wrong hence my visits to doctors.
 It was a virus that triggered the cancer off over Christmas.
-It was almost like it was waiting to be kick started.
-If you remember I told you I couldn’t breath in the pool in Sweden while at my sister.
+It was almost like it was waiting to be kickstarted.
+If you remember I told you I couldn’t breathe in the pool in Sweden while at my sister’s.

 I do now need a deep healing within my body to withstand this onslaught.
 I’m looking at ways to meditate and find peace with myself.